feareatsthesoil/stp/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Database changes
+1. Make changes to schema.prisma file as needed
+2. run  `npx prisma migrate dev --name add_socials_to_contacts`.
+Important: Change the name add_socials_to_contacts to something meaninful
+3. On the heroku server run the command `npx prisma migrate`